aishu198/respwebsite/README.md

-Responsive website just for practice.
+Responsive website [just for practice]